okx-code/civmodern/.github/README.md

 - Hold-key macro for the right mouse button (bound to `=` by default).

-You may open CivModern's configuration screen in-game with the `R` binding.
-Or you can modify the config file directly, which is located at `.minecraft/config/civmodern.json`.
+You may open CivianMod's configuration screen in-game with the `R` binding.
+Or you can modify the config file directly, which is located at `.minecraft/config/civianmod.json`.

 ## Added